plouc/mozaik/README.md

 Note that you do not have to manually import your extension to make it available:

-* the `collect:js` gulp task imports the components defined in `my-extension/components/register.js` in `src/collectedComponents`.
+* the `collect:js` gulp task imports the **react components** defined in `my-extension/components/register.js` in `src/collectedComponents`.
-* the `collect:sass` gulp task will take care of your custom styles, all you have to do is provide an `index.scss` which wil be automatically imported in `src/collected.scss`.
+* the `collect:sass` gulp task will take care of your **custom styles**, all you have to do is provide an `index.scss` which wil be automatically imported in `src/collected.scss`.
+* the `client.js` file should export a simple javascript object with each available operation returning a **promise**.

+Because all existing widgets are build in this way, you should have a look at them.

 Visit the [Wiki](https://github.com/plouc/mozaik/wiki)